Sawsan al-Sha'er

-Ms. al-Sha'er is well known for her liberal opinions and has been an outspoken critic of religious "extremism".
-Unlike many Arab liberals, Ms. al-Sha'er has not been afraid to debate with religious clerics and criticize their opinions.
-This has brought her into confrontation with many of Bahrain's Islamist politicians, such as Ali Salman and Adel Mouwda.
-She has accused "extremists" backing suicide bombers in Iraq of trying to ‘lead Bahrain to hell’.
+al-Sha'er is known for her liberal opinions and has been a critic of religious "extremism". al-Sha'er has debated religious clerics and criticized their opinions.
+This has brought her into confrontation with Bahrain's Islamist politicians, such as Ali Salman and Adel Mouwda.
+She has accused those who back suicide bombers in Iraq of trying to "lead Bahrain to hell".